 this forum is not the place to seek free legal representation...Read more »

 I went to a hotel, to get a room that costs $60 per night.
 The hotel has a policy that there is only 15 minutes within paying to either change rooms, or ask for a refund, and makes people sign a paper stating this, and does not let people look at the rooms first before deciding to pay.
 In my case,...
 Read more »

 I recieved a call from a person claiming to be a part of 'Larkin mediation'.
 He said that I owed wachovia bank 100$ back in 2009 and that If I do not settle for 400$, I will be served and brought to court for over 2000$.
 When I searched their phone # I get no results for a business.
-They have not...
+They...
 Read more »

 I am the executor of my mother's estate.
 During the asset collection process I discovered my sister had stolen and used my mother's debit card while my mother was in ICU and medically induced coma.
 She never regained conscience and passed away.
-The bank is refusing to credit back and chargeback the...
+The bank is refusing to credit back and...
 Read more »

 Unless you have opened a probate estate and have been accepted as the executer your being named the executor of your mother's estate in her last will is not enough to get the bank's attention.
-Furthermore, you cannot sue your sister personally because she did not steal anything from YOU; she stole...Read more »
+Furthermore, you cannot sue your sister personally because she did not steal anything from YOU;...Read more »

 This new trick is becoming all too common in the mortgage lending industry.
 Your best bet is to hire a good real estate lawyer and have them write a very strong letter to the original lender and the new lender warning both of them that you may take legal action against both lenders if necessary to...Read more »